Project-Easter/Flutter-UI/README.md

 * Always do *git pull upstream main* before pushing any changes in your branch.

 PS: Feel free to share your ideas and opening <a href="https://github.com/Project-Easter/Flutter-UI/issues/new?assignees=&labels=&template=issue_template.md&title=">issues</a> for new bugs or features 😇

+## 🙋‍♂️ Discussion <a name="discussion"></a>
+You can participate in our discussions at `Github Discussions` which has the following topics:

+1. [**Welcome**](https://github.com/Project-Easter/Flutter-UI/discussions/90) : Here you can introduce yourself and get a basic idea about the project from maintainers and contributors.

+2. [**Code Refactoring**](https://github.com/Project-Easter/Flutter-UI/discussions/91) : Here you can share ideas about refactoring and adding modularity in the codebase and also mention where these changes cahn be done.

 ## 🎈 1st Release Features <a name="features"></a>